The Natural Gas Supply Chains

 Agreement of The Natural Gas Supply Chains

-Given that the “Power of Siberia” pipeline won’t start pumping gas into Chinese factories until 2018 at the earliest, its economic effect on the European crisis will be limited.”
+Given that “Power of Siberia” pipeline won’t start pumping gas into Chinese factories until 2018 at earliest, its economic effect on European crisis will be limited.”

-On the other hand, a new terminal and new export from Australia have come on line in Gladstone in Queensland at the cost of $60 billion.
+On other hand, a new terminal and new export from Australia have come on line in Gladstone in Queensland at cost of $60 billion.

 “The first shipment of liquefied natural gas (LNG) has left Gladstone in Queensland bound for Asia.”

-“Construction started on the Queensland Curtis LNG (QCLNG) project in 2010, the first in the world to turn coal seam gas (CSG) into transportable LNG.”
+“Construction started on Queensland Curtis LNG (QCLNG) project in 2010, first in world to turn coal seam gas (CSG) into transportable LNG.”

 They can start their first export today, right now going to Asia.
-But, as the natural gas demand in Europe expands and the natural gas prices in Europe and Asia are starting to equalize, Australia’s gas can be also sent to Europe.
+But, as natural gas demand in Europe expands and natural gas prices in Europe and Asia are starting to equalize, Australia’s gasoline can be also sent to Europe.

-The natural gas prices around the world will start equalizing.
+The natural gasoline prices around world will start equalizing.
 Right now there is a huge unbalance.
-In the USA, the price is only about $4 / m BTU whereas in Asia, it is around $11 to $12 / m BTU and Europe about $9 / m BTU.
+In USA, price is only about $4 / m BTU whereas in Asia, it is around $11 to $12 / m BTU and Europe about $9 / m BTU.

-As the new Supply Chains realign themselves, prices in the three nations should stabilize and equalize.
+As new Supply Chains realign themselves, prices in three nations should stabilize and equalize.

-At the same time, the US will become the major exporter of natural gas for the first time in its history and Europe will be the biggest importer of the US.
+At the same time, US will become the major exporter of natural gasoline for the first time in its history and Europe will be the biggest importer of the US.

 It will bring North America and Europe closer together because of energy dependencies in the same way it will cement Russia and Asia’s relationship in the future.